 Service opportunities: Campers set tables, clean their cabins, and do service in activity areas.
-Campers also have the opportunity to participate in the Solid Rock club
+Campers also have the opportunity to participate in the Solid Rock club.

 Spiritual focus: Campers have a daily Bible lesson, worship session, and learn how to have a personal quiet time with God.
 Campers will discover more about the nature of the Lord through encountering him in his Word and his Creation.

 The majority of our counselors are Wheaton College students enrolled in our Summer Leadership School.
-After an extensive application process, all counselors go through 4-5 weeks of intense training led by HoneyRock’s full-time professional staff and a variety of college professors who are experts in child development and working with young people.
-Our training model is the best possible preparation for students to become excellent residential camp counselors.
-During this training period, which is much longer than industry norms, counselors take academic classes related to camp ministry, learn wilderness trip skills, become Red Cross certified in First-Aid, CPR and water safety, and learn how to create Bible studies and devotional times applicable to young people.
+After an extensive application process, all counselors go through 5 weeks of intense training led by HoneyRock’s full-time professional staff and a variety of college professors who are experts in child development, spiritual formation and working with young people.
+Our training model is dedicated to being the best possible preparation for students to become excellent residential camp counselors.
+During this training period (which is much longer than industry norms), counselors take academic classes related to camp ministry, learn wilderness trip skills, become Red Cross certified in First-Aid, CPR and water safety, and learn how to create Bible studies and devotional times applicable to young people.

 Cabin groups consist of 1-2 counselors and 6-8 campers.
-All cabin groups share in an exciting wilderness campout, moonlight adventures (overnights in adventuresome locations around camp), Bible studies and other unique group experiences.
+All cabin groups share in an exciting wilderness campout, moonlight adventures (overnights in adventuresome locations around camp), Bible studies, Adventure Challenge problem solving and other unique group experiences.